sennah911/timer/README.md

 - **Manual time adjustment**: Set custom start/stop times
 - **Duration tracking**: Automatically calculates elapsed time
 - **List view**: See all timers at a glance
+- **Split timers**: Stop a running timer and start the next one instantly

 ## Installation